 Rocky Mount is a larger medium-sized city located in the state of North Carolina.
 With a population of 55,806 people and 11 constituent neighborhoods, Rocky Mount is the 15th largest community in North Carolina.

-In terms of college education, Rocky Mount is nearly on par with the US average for all cities of 21.84%: 18.87% of adults 25 and older in Rocky Mount have a bachelor's degree or advanced degree.
+The education level of Rocky Mount citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.76% of adults 25 and older in Rocky Mount have a college degree.

 Rocky Mount is an extremely ethnically-diverse city.
 The people who call Rocky Mount home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rocky Mount residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Rocky Mount include German, Irish, Scots-Irish, and African.
+Important ancestries of people in Rocky Mount include German, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Rocky Mount is English.
 Other important languages spoken here include Spanish and Arabic.